AlexanderJCS/JANGL/docs/guide_text_rendering.md

 Now, you can create a `Text` class that takes in the following constructor arguments:
 - The top left position of the text
 - The `Font` class
-- The y height of the text, in `NDCoords` (normalized device coordinates)
+- The y height of the text, in `WorldCoords`
 - The text you want to display (string)

 For this example, the text will be a member variable of `FontGuide` so it can be accessed through a `run` method that will be created later.